inoculator/SnapshotManager/Readme.md

 You can easily manage snapshots in QEMU if you are using fully virtualized machines.
 There is one gap if it comes to RAW disks.
 Actually ```virsh``` is not capable of doing snapshots for those completely seamlessly.
-You have to switch to a "disk-only" mode, where removal or reverting of snapshots get a little delight.
+You have to switch to a "disk-only" mode, where removal or reverting of snapshots gets a little delight.
 I have spared out this for now, but will try to solve it in future steps.

 Also not included it a "revert to snapshot".
 This should always be done manual and not fully automated.